Ketaki-Gangadhar/Optum_Project/README.md

 # UnCage
 ### It's time to heal Yourself!

 In  this racing  life  our stress  meter is increasing  really  fast.
-Everyone<br>
-do care for physical fitness but our  motive is to  aware people about  mental <br>
-fitness also.
-Hence we created an app which will help people to cope  up  with<br>
-stress , depression or mental illness.
-Our app is made in Android Studio using<br>
-Native Android Development (JAVA + XML).
-It  is  provided by the login facility. <br>
+Everyone do care for physical fitness but our  motive is to  aware people about  mental fitness also.
+Hence we created an app which will help people to cope  up  with stress , depression or mental illness.
+Our app is made in Android Studio using Native Android Development (JAVA + XML).
+It  is  provided by the login facility.
-Then there is a set of questions to analysis the current mental state of users.<br>
+Then there is a set of questions to analysis the current mental state of users.
-Above activities employ the use of scroll view, linear layout, buttons, text views, etc.<br>
+Above activities employ the use of scroll view, linear layout, buttons, text views, etc.
-Then there is a main activity which shows four different sections build using table layout.<br><br>
+Then there is a main activity which shows four different sections build using table layout.<br>
 These sections are <b> Counselling, Healthcare, Openup</b> and <b> Suggestions.</b><br>

 <h3>How to install app in your Phone</h3>